BBN, Oct 6, 2025 – I’m using racks of AI machines to MINE human knowledge...

 So we need AI technology in order to survive all of this.

-And that's the AI tech that my company is building, and we've already released and we give it away for free, and we're making it better.
+And that's the AI tech that my company is building and we've already released and we give it away for free.

-Now, currently, at the free level, when you enter a query, then it emails you the answer because the query goes into a short queue.
+Now, currently at the free level, when you enter a query, then it emails you the answer because the query goes into a short queue.

 Well, that's changing probably within the next week or so.